rafpacut/self-expiring-signature/README.md

 DNS mode requires a list of open resolver server IPs.
 Place those in /path/to/project/conf/serverList.json.
 The file should contain a list of IPs.

+To use ''service' mode hostname and port of the server in /path/to/project/cli.json
 ## usage
 #### sign:
 `node sign.js <mode> <message>`